mvemuri-22/Industry-Biscuit-Anomaly-Detection/README.md

 * Optimizers: Both the Generator and Discriminator are optimized using Adam with a learning rate of 0.0002 and betas (0.5, 0.999).
 * Epochs: The model is trained for 100 epochs.

+#### DCGAN Results and Anomaly Detection
+Anomaly detection using the DCGAN is performed by evaluating the reconstruction error.
+The generator, trained only on normal biscuits, struggles to perfectly reconstruct anomalous images.

+* Optimal Threshold: By leveraging Youden’s J statistic, an optimal threshold of 0.0468 was determined for anomaly detection.

+* Results on Test Set: Using the optimal threshold, the DCGAN achieved the following performance on the test set:
+   * Accuracy: 0.8933
+   * Precision (Anomaly): 0.9200
+   * Recall (Anomaly): 0.8583
+   * F1-Score (Anomaly): 0.8889

 We see below what the reconstruction errors looks like for normal vs anomalous cookies:

 ![image](https://github.com/user-attachments/assets/acc34772-7af4-4a0c-8046-72c6d42a3e39)

-By leveraging Youden’s J statistic to choose the threshold, we get a threshold of .0468.
-Using this threshold, we get the following confusion matrix:
+* Confusion Matrix:

 ![image](https://github.com/user-attachments/assets/b11137f1-6e97-49c9-90af-4eb4db8b5e85)